MicrosoftDocs/power-platform/power-platform/alm/devops-github-actions.md

 ## Get GitHub Actions for the Microsoft Power Platform

-GitHub Actions for the Microsoft Power Platform can added to your repo from [GitHub Marketplace](https://github.com/marketplace?type=actions).
+GitHub Actions for the Microsoft Power Platform can be added to your repo from [GitHub Marketplace](https://github.com/marketplace?type=actions).

 ## Connection to environments

 To interact with a Common Data Service environment, a secret must be created that enables the various GitHub Actions to perform the required task.
 Two types of connections are available:

 - Username/password: Configured as a generic service connection with username and password.
-Note that username/password does not support multi-factor authentication (MFA).
+Username/password authentication sdoes not support multi-factor authentication (MFA).
 - Service principal and client secret: This connection type uses service principal based authentication and supports multi-factor authentication.
 Service principal authentication availability is  October 2020.

 ## Available runners
 GitHub Actions for Microsoft Power Platform can only run on a Microsoft Windows agent.
-Cross-platform compatibility availability is late 3rd quarter 2020.
+Cross-platform compatibility availability is late third quarter 2020.

 ## Frequently asked questions (FAQs)